Aidankeogh/SenatorGraph/README.md

 roll calls mapping the voter descriptions to named entities, all the processed contributions, all the processed senator voting results on roll calls, all the matches between named entities and contributors, and all the processed senator data including its mapping to twitter accounts.
-All of these data were loaded in using the build_graph.ipynb file to essentially build our knowledge graph for which the query_graph.ipynb file can query from.
+All of these data were loaded in using the build_graph.ipynb file to essentially build our knowledge graph for which the query_graph_demo.ipynb file can query from.